Charles Ganimian: Music career

 Chick Ganimian is very poorly represented on recordings.
-There are a few Nor-Ikes 78's, the great "Come with me to the Casbah" album, the two albums he recorded as a "side man" with jazz flutist Herbie Mann, and a few privately produced independent recordings.
+There are a few Nor-Ikes 78's, and the great "Come with me to the Casbah" album; portions of these recordings were reissued on both CD and LP in 2021 by Modern Harmonic on a Souren Baronian reissue called "The Middle Eastern Soul of Carlee Records".
+Other recordings include the two albums he recorded as a "side man" with jazz flutist Herbie Mann, and a few privately produced independent recordings.
 One of these independent recordings, from the Armenian Kef Weekend at Cape Cod, July 4 weekend 1978, was transferred to compact disk ten years later, by record producer and musician, Ara Topouzian.
 It was released by him under the title "Chick Ganimian Live".

 Ganimian only made one album, "Come with me to the Casbah"(Atco,1960).
 It showcases his performance and arranging skills, and his soul.
 His music rises off the traditional, or strict orthodox style, ascending into a tastefully progressive arrangement that retains its soul.

 Health

 Ganimian's dependence on alcohol had a debilitating effect on his career and led to divorce with wife Jeanne, with whom he had two sons, Christopher and Mark.
 He continued with his music and to play the oud.
 In the end, he resided at the Armenian Home in Emerson, New Jersey.
 Charles Chick Ganimian died alone in the Veterans Hospital of South Orange, New Jersey in December 1988.
 To quote his friend and fellow musician, Robert Marashlian, "Chick Ganimian, and there shall be no other".